openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Location: https://client.example.net/cb?
     error=invalid_request
     &error_description=Unsupported%20response_type%20value
-    &state=af0ifjsldkj
 ```

 ## Token Endpoint

-The Token Endpoint issues an Access Token, an ID Token, and optionally a Refresh Token in exchange for the authorization code obtained in a successful Authorization Response.
-It is used in the same manner as defined in Section 3.1.3 of [@!OpenID.Core], with the exception of the differences specified in this section.
+The Token Endpoint issues an Access Token and, optionally, a Refresh Token in exchange for the authorization code obtained in a successful Authorization Response.
+It is used in the same manner as defined in [@!RFC6749] and follows the recommendations given in [@!I-D.ietf-oauth-security-topics].

 ### Token Request

-Upon receiving a successful Authentication Request, a Token Request is made as defined in Section 3.1.3.1 of [@!OpenID.Core].
+Upon receiving a successful Authentication Request, a Token Request is made as defined in [@!RFC6749].

 Below is a non-normative example of a token request:
 ```